November 3-5, 2022

 CenterPeace is thrilled to announce this fantastic speaker line up for our 2022 conference.

 Pastor, Author, Does Jesus Really Love Me? & Wholehearted Faith, with Rachel Held Evans

-I wear several different hats to cover my coarse Chinese hair, which requires too much product to tame: Writer, reporter, and editor.
-Teacher-in-Residence at Central Reformed Church in Grand Rapids, Michigan, where my husband and I recently moved.
-(Neither of us has ever lived in the Midwest.
+I wear several different hats to cover my coarse Chinese hair, which requires too much product to tame: Writer, reporter, editor.
+Co-curator and co-host, with Sarah Bessey, of Evolving Faith.
+Editor-at-large at Travel+Leisure.
+Occasional preacher.
+Teacher in residence at Crosspointe Church.
+Ordinand in the Reformed Church in America (RCA).
+Cook, gardener, and dog walker to Fozzie in Michigan, where my husband and I moved two years ago.
+(First time living in the Midwest.
 Snow tires are a revelation!)
-Elder and candidate for ordination in the Reformed Church in America.
-Retired farmhand and aspiring farmer.
-Co-host, with my dear friend Sarah Bessey, of Evolving Faith.

 Musician, Mom, Author, Love Makes Room